headspace

 Employer: headspace Darwin - Anglicare NT

-Deadline: 5 Apr 2024, 5:00 pm
+Deadline: 19 Jul 2024, 5:00 pm

-Please note: It is a requirement that prior to commencing in this role, you must possess a Working with Children (Ochre Card), a National Criminal History Check (within 3 months) and a current NT manual driver’s license
+Please note: It is a requirement that prior to commencing in this role, you must possess a Working with Children (Ochre Card), a National Criminal History Check (within 3 months) and a current NT manual driver’s licence.

 Experience of working closely with and having a strong understanding of Aboriginal & Torres Strait Islander culture would be considered an advantage.